-The double predicament that faces South African policy-makers is the presence of a well-established problem (the overwhelming majority of South African primary school mathematics teachers lack the content knowledge needed to provide their students with the knowledge and skills necessary to succeed in mathematics), coupled with limited current evidence even at Borko's phase 1 level where 'well specified professional development programs' are required that have been shown to be effective at raising teachers' mathematical content knowledge.
+The double predicament that faces South African policy-makers is the presence of a well-established problem (widespread gaps in South African primary school teachers' mathematical content knowledge), coupled with limited current evidence at what Borko (2004) describes as first-level 'well specified professional development programs' that have been shown to be effective at raising teachers' mathematical content knowledge.

-9. Conclusion
+10. Conclusion